 Accident Investigation Training

 The course is informed by RIS-3119-TOM, the Rail Industry Standard for Accident and Incident Investigation that sets out member requirements to fulfil legal obligations in investigations.
-Over two days, attendees will learn the practical skills and knowledge needed to carry out an accident investigation.

 - Understanding why accidents are investigated

 - Understanding the accident investigation process